randomgeek78/sklearn-transformer-extensions/README.md

 # [20.
 22. 24.
 26. 28.
 30. 32.]
 ```

-Using the current `scikit-learn` API, it is not possible to create a pipeline
+The filtering step cannot be combined with the modeling step as part of a
+unified pipeline.
+This is because, at any step of the pipeline, a transformer
+only gets to influence the features and not the labels that are seen by the
+steps that follow.
+Thus, transformer steps that affect the number of rows will
+make the features and labels mismatched.

-with both the outlier detector and the linear regressor.
-The solution is to
-keep the X and y together in the external API and internally deal with
+The solution is to keep the X and y together in the external API of any
-interfacing with `scikit-learn` transformers/estimators.
-We implemented the
+individual pipeline step so both the features and labels are passed around
+together as they move through the pipeline and are thus always in sync.
+We
+implemented the `XyAdapter` that receives the combined X and y object and knows
-`XyAdapter` that knows how to split the joint Xy data-structure and interface
+how to split them into the features and labels and transparently interface with
-with `scikit-learn` APIs.
+a `scikit-learn` transformer or estimator method that require them to be
+separate function arguments.
+Upon receiving the transformed features from the
+underlying transformer, the `XyAdapter` class then packages the transformed
+features and original labels and returns the combined data-structure.
+This way,
+external to the `XyAdapter` class, a combined data-structure that contains both
+the transformed features and labels is passed around as the "features" while
+the labels as far as the pipeline is concerned is always None.
+As far as the
+pipeline is concerned, it is dealing with an unsupervised learning scenario.

 ```python
 import pandas as pd